 Breeds: Miniature Pinscher and Chihuahua mix

 Chipins are low-maintenance and don’t require a lot of exercise or excessive grooming.
+Nutrition wise, stick to a food that’s specifically made for the chihuahua or the mini-pin.
 Their coat can get long, so as long as you keep it short, you won’t need to brush them often.
 As Chipins are territorial, it’s a good idea to socialize them at an early age.

 With all these different Chihuahua mixes, it may be difficult for you to pick the perfect one for you or your family!
 Whenever you’re thinking of getting a dog, make sure to pay attention to their grooming, exercise requirements and how much affection they need!